How Play Encourages Childhood Development

 Toy or object play is the manipulating of toys or non-toy objects (such as a wooden spoon).
 Toy play allows a child to experiment, learn more about objects, and work on sensory, fine, and gross motor skills, Toys also help develop abstract though.

 The best toys are ones that have multiple ways to be used.
 This means the child plays WITH the toy, the toy does not play FOR the child.
-Traditional toys (as seen in the side bar) are the best toys for development.
+Traditional toys (suggestions HERE) are the best toys for development.
 Simple toys are better than complex toys.
 We’ve all seen the child that plays with the box the toy came in with more than the toy itself!
 Toys like blocks, puzzles, dolls, animals, and people figures are excellent toys that help boost imaginative play and problem-solving skills.
 Balls, push or pull toys, and ride on toys, help with physical development.

 You do not need to provide your child with a room full of toys.
 Research shows that less is more!
 Children who have access to 4 toys play more than when they have 16 toys in front of them.
 Children who are offered a few toys at a time showed better cognitive development, were able to play for longer periods of time, and were able to play with toys in different ways.
 A child who has too many toy options have reduced time of play, reduced quality of play, and are more easily distracted.
 If your child is overwhelmed by toys, we recommend using a toy rotation to limit the number of toys offered at a time.
 This limits what is available and keeps play exciting.